 The problem, of course, is that online gambling is currently illegal in the United States.
-While it’s true that many Second Life inhabitants live outside of the US, the servers that run Second Life are located in the US.
-Furthermore, Linden Lab is a US corporation.
+So while it’s true that many Second Life inhabitants live outside of the US, the servers that run Second Life live in the US.
+Furthermore, Linden Lab is a US corporation bound by US laws.

-In the last couple of weeks gambling in Second Life has come to the attention of the FBI, and agents have begun looking into virtual casinos to determine whether any laws have been broken.
+Gambling in Second Life has recently come to the attention of the FBI, and agents have begun looking into virtual casinos to determine whether any laws are being broken.
 Linden claims to have invited the agency to look around, and the company is awaiting guidance from the US Attorney’s office.

-But there’s more.
-Ginsu argues that Linden’s currency- the very foundation of the Second Life’s much hyped economy– has no intrinsic value.
+But there’s more to this line of defense.
+Ginsu also argues that Linden’s currency- the foundation of Second Life’s much-hyped economy– has no intrinsic value.

 Linden Dollars are not money, they are neither funds nor credit for funds.
 Linden Dollars represent a limited license right to use a feature of the simulated environment.
 Linden Lab does not offer any right of redemption for any sum of money, or any other guarantee of monetary value, for Linden Dollars.

-Which is sort of interesting when you consider that Linden runs the Linden Exchange, an operations which actively exchange funds between Linden currency and US currency to the tune of hundreds of thousands of US dollars per day.
+Is Linden’s General Counsel unaware that the company operates the Linden Currency Exchange?
+And that said exchange converts funds between Linden’s virtual currency and the very real-world US currency — to the tune of hundreds of thousands of US dollars per day?!

-A recent commentary by law professor Anita Ramasastry seems to call into question nearly every point that Linden has used to rationalize the legality of gambling in Second Life.
+A recent commentary by law professor Anita Ramasastry calls into question nearly every point that Linden has used to rationalize the legality of gambling in Second Life.

-After reading through all of the various defenses on behalf of gambling in Second Life it has become apparent that some “residents” have fallen so far down the virtual rabbit hole they may never return to the real world.
-Here’s a clue: Virtual prostitution is “simulated” sex.
-Virtual casinos are real gambling where real players lose real money that they can no longer spend in the real world.
+Here’s a “Vice Cheat Sheet” for the virtually bewildered: Virtual prostitution is “simulated” sex.
+Virtual casinos are real gambling where real players lose real money.
+That’s money they can no longer spend in the real world.

 Meanwhile, Linden is making moves to attempt to minimize its potential liability.
-In addition to inviting the Feds to provide them with guidance, the company has recently changed its in-world advertising policy to prohibit advertising related to “simulated” casino activity (which must mean that advertisements for real casino activity are OK).
-It’s almost as if Linden isn’t absolutely convinced that these “simulated” casinos are legal.
+In addition to asking the Feds to provide guidance on the issue, the company recently changed its in-world advertising policy.
+Linden now prohibits ads for “simulated” casino activity.
+It’s almost as if Linden isn’t convinced that these “simulated” casinos are legal.

-Elsewhere, Linden’s casino-operating customers are getting creative by taking steps that are not likely to impress the Feds.
-At least one casino owner has taken the feeble step of moving his establishment to an “offshore” island.
-Visitors are greeted by a casino staff member and asked to identify their country of origin.
-The casino turns away anyone identifying themselves as being from the US.
-The problem is that offshore from US soil, and offshore from the Second Life mainland are two entirely different things.
-There may be no better illustration of just how out of touch with the real world some Second Life residents have become.
+Linden’s casino-operating customers are getting creative by taking steps that aren’t likely to impress the Feds.
+At least one casino owner moved his establishment to an “offshore” island.
+Visitors are greeted by a casino employee and asked to identify their country of origin.
+Anyone who says they’re from the US is turned away.
+The problem is that Casino Island exists on a server located in California — which, of course, is not offshore from the US mainland.
+There may be no better illustration of just how out of touch some Second Life residents have become.

-So what should Linden Lab be doing?
-Well, for one they need to acknowledge that they actually have some degree of control over their creation.
+So, what should Linden do about its gambling problem?
+For one, they need to acknowledge that they have some degree of control over their creation.
 Their claim that they can’t locate or monitor user activity is simply unbelievable.
-In the past couple of weeks the Electric Sheep Company has launched an in-world search engine that crawls the virtual landscape of Second Life looking for objects that are marked for sale.
-The results are indexed in a new search engine that anyone can use.
-If a third party can crawl Second Life in such a comprehensive manner then Linden can certainly figure out who’s running a casino.
-They could start by using their own in-world search engine the same way any Second Life gambler would.
+In the past couple of weeks, a startup called the Electric Sheep Company launched an in-world search engine that crawls the virtual landscape of Second Life, looking for objects for sale.
+The results are indexed in a new search engine that anyone can use to find virtual products.
+If a third-party developer can crawl Second Life in such a comprehensive manner, then Linden can undoubtedly figure out who’s running a casino.
+They could start by using the in-world search engine the same way any Second Life gambler would.

-Beyond that, Linden might consider following the lead of firms like Cryptologic.
-Cryptologic is a leading producer of online gaming software.
-The company recently moved its US operation to Dublin (as in Ireland, not Second Life).
+Beyond that, Linden might consider following the lead of firms like Cryptologic, a leading online gaming software producer.
+That company recently moved its US operation to Dublin (in Ireland, not Second Life).
 Since online gamblers seem to be drawn to the interactivity of Second Life, Linden might as well create an offshore corporation that produces a scaled-down version of their virtual world for use by legitimate online casinos.
-This has to be a huge potential market and it’s only a matter of time before someone does something like this.
+Legal online gambling is a huge potential market, and it’s only a matter of time before someone does something like this.
 It might as well be Linden.

-An approach like this would be the best of both world.
-Linden could actually embrace the gambling aspect of their business without putting their main world at risk.
-The overall user experience of Second Life would likely improve as the casinos which typically add to lag and slow down overall performance of neighborhoods would be eliminated.
+An approach like this combines the best of both worlds.
+Linden can embrace the gambling aspect of their business without putting their main world at risk.
+The overall user experience of Second Life would likely improve as the casinos, which typically add to lag and slow down the overall performance of neighborhoods, would be eliminated.
 Second Life residents who wish to gamble can sign up for a Linden-powered virtual casino (providing they live outside of the US).

-One way or another it seems likely that unregulated gambling in Second Life can’t go on forever.
-The question that Second Life residents should be asking right about now is “what sort of impact will this have on our world?”.
-If Linden manages to comply in a manner that satisfies the Feds, they can probably minimize damage to their business — at the expense of losing business that would otherwise have come from casino related activities.
-On the other hand, if they continue to insist that casinos are only gambling “simulations” it’s possible that any action taken by the US government could be disruptive to their entire business.
+One way or another, it seems likely that unregulated gambling in Second Life can’t go on forever.
+The question that Second Life residents should be asking right now is, “What sort of impact will this have on our world?”.
+Suppose Linden manages to comply in a manner that satisfies the Feds.
+In that case, they can probably minimize damage to their business — at the expense of losing business that would otherwise have come from casino-related activities.
+On the other hand, if they continue to insist that casinos are only gambling “simulations,” it’s possible that any action taken by the US government could be disruptive to their entire business.